mazjap/mazjap.github.io/README.md

 ## Version History
 To see all changes, [click here](https://github.com/mazjap/mazjap.github.io/commits/master) to see each commit, along with its code and message

+### 1.2.0
+   - Update project design
+      - Add tech stack
+      - Add image carousel
+   - Rework colors
+   - Add background fade when scrolling
+   - Implment new nav toggler
+   - And more
-* 1.1.1
+### 1.1.1
-   * Update font
+   - Update font
-   * Add google analytics
+   - Add google analytics
-   * Implement FormSpree
+   - Implement FormSpree
-   * Remove interactive background
+   - Remove interactive background
-* 1.1.0
+### 1.1.0
-   * Make website prettier
+   - Make website prettier
-   * Implement blog
+   - Implement blog
-   * Add email verification
+   - Add email verification
-   * Add interactive background
+   - Add interactive background
-   * Etc.
+   - And more
-* 1.0.0
+### 1.0.0
-   * Initial Release
+   - Initial Release

 ## License